MarkEdmondson1234/gentelellaShiny_nopackage/README.md

 This will then populate the `index.html` file via `shiny::htmlTemplate`, so you shouldn't need to touch the HTML yourself.

-`gentelellaPage` also includes some reserved parameters to set options such as sidebar menu items, title tag and footer images.
+`gentelellaPage` also includes some named parameters to set options such as sidebar menu items, title tag and footer images.

 ```r
 ## create menu items for sidebar using sidebarElement